HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 On the positive side it looks like the numeric instabilities do only very rarely occur in practice:

-> Nevertheless, in practice, small trailing R-suhmatrices almost always emerge that correlate well
+> Nevertheless, in practice, small trailing R-submatrices almost always emerge that correlate well
 > with the underlying rank.
 In other words, it is almost always the case that R_k is small if A has
 > rank k.
 [Golub1983, p.279]

-**Implementation.**  QR factorization with column pivoting is implemented in LAPAC, and available in python/numpy.
+**Implementation.**  QR factorization with column pivoting is implemented in LAPACK, and available in Python/NumPy.
 I am not aware of an implementation of Rank-Revealing QR factorization [Chan1987] that can be effectively used from python.
 Is it also not clear that such an implementation would be desirable to use in practice, since it is much more expensive to compute and has little practical advantage.

-* LAPAC - xGEQP3 Implementation
+* LAPACK - xGEQP3 Implementation
   [http://www.netlib.org/lapack/explore-html/dd/d9a/group__double_g_ecomputational_...](http://www.netlib.org/lapack/explore-html/dd/d9a/group__double_g_ecomputational_ga1b0500f49e03d2771b797c6e88adabbb.html#ga1b0500f49e03d2771b797c6e88adabbb)

 * SciPy Documentation - scipy.linalg.qr